exploratum/image_repo_be/README.md

 ## Current features
 - getting list of all images in storage
-- upload new images (one at a time)
+- Provide presigned upload urls for user direct upload to AWS S3 (bulk upload)
 - delete existing images (bulk delete)

 ##  future features
-- bulk upload and download
+- bulk download
 - mechanism to ensure that image database on the server is fully synchronized with actual images in AWS S3 storage
 - thumbnail size images to be included when requesting image list
 - Multiuser management with private/public images